sanjaypakale/spring-boot-crud-hibernate/README.md

 1. clone the application in the local drive and open project in your fevorite IDE.
 I have used Intellij for development.
 2. Create an database and table by using below mysql script.
+3. change the db connection properties in the properties.yml file.

 CREATE DATABASE crudapi;
 use crudapi;